 Your computer’s built-in sound card won’t be enough for producing music because you can’t connect as many microphones, instruments, etc., plus the audio quality won’t be anywhere near as good.

 Recording with just the built-in sound card is definitely possible, but there can be latency issues, you can only use one input at a time, and the sound quality is pretty bad when compared to what you can get out of a quality interface.

 Is a sound card the same as an audio interface?

-An Audio Interface and a Sound Card do essentially the same thing, which is convert an analog signal into a digital one so that it can be picked up by your computer.
+An Audio Interface and a Sound Card do essentially the same thing, which is convert an analog signal into a digital one so that it can be recorded by your computer.

 The main difference lies in that a regular sound card offers minimal I/O and worse sound quality, which isn’t ideal for recording music.

-Dedicated Audio Interfaces, like the ones you see in most professional- and also home music studios, are designed to provide superior audio quality while at the same time offering more Inputs and Outputs and other features as well, such as direct monitoring, MIDI I/O, some even have built-in amp simulation and effects, etc.
+Dedicated Audio Interfaces, like the ones you see in most professional- and also home music studios, are designed to provide superior audio quality while at the same time offering more Inputs and Outputs and other features as well, such as direct monitoring, MIDI I/O, and some even have built-in amp simulation and effects.

 Now, it is possible to record music using just the built-in sound card that comes with your computer: